-Climate-Smart Rice Farming and Environment Smart Rice Farming are being used interchangeably to refer to the system of rice farming that sustainably increase productivity, enhances adaptive capacity and reduce greenhouse gas emissions where possible.
+Climate-Smart Rice Farming and Environment Smart Rice Farming are being used interchangeably to refer to the system of rice farming that sustainably increases productivity, enhances adaptive capacity and reduces greenhouse gas emissions where possible.

 I was opportune to speak on the topic “Environmental Impact of Chemical and Environmental Smart Rice Farming” at an online webinar by Sustainability Hub “Knowledge Session on Environmental Smart Rice Farming” supported by Share Yourself This is some knowledge shared at the webinar am sure will interest you.

 Rice farming today is faced with several agronomic and environmental challenges related to the intensification of crop production.

 The deceleration in the growth of rice yields, soil depletion, growing water use, increasing water and air pollution as well as climate change are some of the biggest areas of concern.

 Feeding people in decades to come will require ingenuity and innovation to produce more food on less land in more sustainable ways.

 Climate change will exacerbate already tight resource constraints by making weather more extreme and variable and by decreasing average yields worldwide

 Population growth, changing diets and land and water scarcity are also long-term trends that threaten our shared vision of a more prosperous future in which well-fed people everywhere are able to achieve their full potential without damaging their environment.

 System of Rice Intensification (SRI)

-System of Rice Intensification is one of the proven technique to ensure environmental smart rice farming practice.
+System of Rice Intensification is one of the proven techniques to ensure environmental smart rice farming practice.

 - It is an agro-ecological methodology for increasing the productivity of irrigated rice by changing the management of plants, soil, water and nutrients.

 - Increase the abundance and diversity of soil organisms

 - Its principles include keeping the soil moist but not flooded, Aerating the soil frequently, and Enhancing the soil’s organic matter content

 - Keep paddy soil moist, but not continuously saturated, so that mostly aerobic soil conditions prevail.

 - Control weeds with frequent weeding by a mechanical hand weeder (rotating hoe or cono weeder) that also aerates the soil

 - Apply as much organic matter to the soil as possible; can use chemical fertiliser, but best results from compost, mulch etc.